IBM-Cloud/bluetag/bluetag-docs/bluetag-dev-build-process.md

 # Setting up a dev environment for the microservices in Eclipse

+1. In Eclipse, import the cloned projects into your workspace.
+	- Goto File > Import and select General > Existing Projects into Workspace.
+	- Select the bluetag directory and it will import all the submodules as projects to your workspace.

+2. To get the projects to build, we have to update the build paths.
+	- Right click on each project and select "Build Path" > "Configure Build Path".
+	- In the panel that pops up (Java Build Path), switch to the "Libraries" tab and double click on "JRE System Library".
+	- Update it to point the "Workspace default JRE" option.

+3. Next we need to install a local instance of the Liberty app server.
+We need this to resolve some build dependencies and will also be using this to test our microservices locally before pushing to Bluemix.
+Download the latest JavaEE version of the Liberty appserver from wasdev.net (Inlucde link here).
+	- In the Server view, right click and select New > Server.
+	- Select IBM > WebSphere Application Server Liberty and click Next.
+	- In the "Choose an existing installation" selection, Browse and point to the wlp directory of the install you downloaded earlier.
+	- In the next panel, click "New" and create a server with a name like BlueTag and hit Finish.
+	- Clean and rebuild all the projects.

+You should have a workspace that's ready to build the BlueTag backend services now!

 # Building and testing the frontend

 1. The bluetag-frontend project is structured to work with Cordova and is written using HTML5 and javascript.